This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 Acupressure mats are great for people who want to relieve tension at the end of the day before going to bed but don’t want to put a lot of effort into it.

-These spiky mats are virtually maintenance-free and all you need to do is lay on them.
+These spiky mats are virtually maintenance-free; all you need to do is lay on them.

 Most people with chronic back pain, neck pain and headaches who try an acupressure mat are surprised with how effectively it relieves pain, especially with regular use.